 The Importance of a Smooth Transition of Care in the Patient Journey

 There’s a vast ocean of articles and blogs online about what patients want from their healthcare experience.
 Every product vendor and major publication in the industry has an opinion, but if you cast your net over all the pieces produced in recent years, what you’re guaranteed to see rising to the surface is a demand for more empathy, communication, and trust.
-Specifically, patients are calling for transparency, openness, and information sharing.
-Often these considerations are discussed in the context of the interaction between a doctor and patient during a visit – but in healthcare, every aspect of a patient’s journey matters, from the moment they enter a facility to the time they leave after receiving care.

 One critical juncture that significantly influences a patient care experience is the transition of care.
 These transitions, when executed seamlessly, can make a world of difference in how patients perceive the effectiveness of the organization providing their care, develop trust in providers, and see how strong communication is within care teams.